Resistance Training

 - Frequency: once a week is enough to maintain; twice a week to build.
 It pairs naturally onto the front of a strength session, before fatigue accumulates.

 Power training is not about lifting heavier — it's about moving moderate loads with maximum intentional velocity to keep fast-twitch (Type II) motor units recruited.
 Those are the fibers that atrophy fastest with age and the ones you need for fall recovery.
+The 2024 ICFSR global consensus frames it precisely: it is the intent to contract at maximal velocity that optimally recruits Type II fibers, and reps to failure should be avoided in power work.[16]

 Practical programming